 Regeneration The vast majority of the area of search falls in the Gedling 002C LSOA, with the rest split between the Gedling 002B and Gedling 002D LSOAs.
-The 2019 Index of Multiple of Deprivation (IMD) ranks the area of search's LSOAs as follows (1st decile is most deprived): The Gedling 002C LSOA is in the 6th deprivation decile, meaning it is amongst the 50% least deprived parts of the country; The Gedling 002B LSOA is in the 10th deprivation decile, meaning it is amongst the 10% least deprived parts of the country; and The Gedling 002D LSOA is in the 3rd deprivation decile, meaning it is amongst the 30% most deprived parts of the country.
+The 2019 Index of Multiple of Deprivation (IMD) ranks the area of search's LSOAs as follows (1st decile is most deprived): A The Gedling 002C LSOA is in the 6th deprivation decile, meaning it is amongst the 50% least deprived parts of the country; The Gedling 002B LSOA is in the 10th deprivation decile, meaning it is amongst the 10% least deprived parts of the country; and The Gedling 002D LSOA is in the 3rd deprivation decile, meaning it is amongst the 30% most deprived parts of the country.
 These rankings show that varying levels of deprivation is experienced across the area of search, with little deprivation felt across some parts whilst other areas suffering from high levels of deprivation.
 Therefore, there is potential for regeneration in the Calverton Extension assessment area, particularly in the north-east of the area of search.
-A Spatial Planning considerations Land adjacent to Calverton and associated housing allocations.
+Spatial Planning considerations Land adjacent to Calverton and associated housing allocations.
 Western half of the area of search is outdoor sports facilities protected under Open Space Policy LPD 20.
 Developable area of less than 50 ha, when landscape and open space policy development constraints are taken into consideration, will not deliver significant growth.
-R

-Summary: Areas along northern fringe include Flood Zones 2 and 3 and should be avoided.
-The area is partially within a proposed mineral safeguarding and consultation area for sandstone and brick clay.

-There are opportunities to develop this area, in particular to utilise the historical context of the former colliery.
-The area is relatively well contained, but development needs to be kept off the ridgeline in the south to prevent perceived sprawl.

-The area is judged to have Medium-High accessibility.
-Local bus service to Nottingham provided to the south of the area.
-Though the area lacks access to rail/tram services, with the nearest station being at Hucknall, approx. 8km walking distance to the west.
+R ong northern fringe include Flood Zones 2 and 3 and should be avoided.
+The area posed mineral safeguarding and consultation area for sandstone and brick clay. is There are opportunit ties to develop this area, in particular to utilise the historical context of the former c y well contained, but development needs to be kept off the ridgeline in the south to o have Medium-High accessibility.
+Local bus service to Nottingham provided to the e area lacks access to rail/tram services, with the nearest station being at Hucknall e to the west.
 The immediate surrounding area has an employment density slightly below the county average.
 The area benefits from good road access on the A614 and A6097 but lacks rail connectivity.
-There is a cluster of facilities in Calverton Business Park, with a focus in the transport and vehicle repair sectors.
+There is a cluster of facili in Calverton Business Park, with a focus in the transport and vehicle repair sectors.
 There is a slight lack of existing assets for future developments to link to.
-Additionally, there are some amenities in Calverton, but this would need to be supplemented.
-There is some potential for a future employment development, but it is likely to be an extension of the existing activity.
+Additionally, there are some amenities in Calverton, but th would need to be supplemented.
+There is some potential for a future employment development, but it is like be an extension of the existing activity. facilities ck of out this